sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-sidebargadget4.md

 **Caution**
-This setting has been deprecated in Windows® 8.
+This setting has been deprecated in Windows 8.
 The information about this deprecated setting is provided for reference only.

 Gadgets are not available in Windows 8.